gsm1011/hadoop.admin/manuscript/chapter5.md

 #### NameNode resilience with multiple hard drives

-We can use the following steps to configure the NameNode with multiple hard drives:\
+We can use the following steps to configure the NameNode with multiple hard drives:

-Install, format and mount the hard drive on to the machine, suppose the mount point is /hadoop1/.
+Install, format and mount the hard drive on to the machine, suppose the mount point is `/hadoop1/`.

 Create the Hadoop directory with command: